Mbenrh/Mbenrh/README.md

 I’ve always been passionate about technology and programming.
 Over the past two years at university, I’ve had the opportunity to dive into a variety of programming languages and frameworks.
 Right now, I’m focused on mastering Python and TensorFlow, with a keen interest in machine learning and data science.

-I love being involved in campus life, and I actively participate in several organizations and clubs, including:
+I love being involved in university life, and I actively participate in several organizations and clubs, including:

 * Enactus (where we work on social entrepreneurship projects)
 * Google Club (discussing the latest tech trends)